Ebony (magazine): 100 Most Influential Blacks

-One of the most famous aspects of the magazine was its list of "100 Most Influential Blacks".
+One of the most famous aspects Ebony was its list of "100 Most Influential Blacks".
 This list—which began in 1963, took a hiatus until 1971, and has continued on ever since—lists those who have made the greatest impact in the African-American community during the year.
 Most of those listed were well-educated, with 55 percent having completed a graduate degree.
 However, some researchers have noted that black scholars, teachers, and higher-education administrators are rarely, if ever, included on the list.
 The list exclusively focuses on entertainment figures, politicians, philanthropists, and entrepreneurs.

 The May 2001 "100+ Most Influential Black Americans" issue did not include a number of influential African Americans such as Thomas Sowell, Shelby Steele, Armstrong Williams, Walter Williams and, most notably, Supreme Court Justice Clarence Thomas.
 The Economist described the exclusion of Justice Thomas from the list as spiteful.

 Coolest Black Family in America

-In 2018, the magazine published a series highlighting Black families from across the United States with the intention of showcasing Black family dynamics.
+In 2018, Ebony published a series highlighting Black families from across the United States with the intention of showcasing Black family dynamics.

 25 Coolest Brothers of All Time

-In August 2008, the magazine had published a special eight-cover edition featuring the "25 Coolest Brothers of All Time".
+In August 2008, Ebony had published a special eight-cover edition featuring the "25 Coolest Brothers of All Time".
 The lineup featured popular figures like Jay-Z, Barack Obama, Prince, Samuel L. Jackson, Denzel Washington, Marvin Gaye, Muhammad Ali and Billy Dee Williams.

 65th-anniversary edition

-In November 2010, the magazine featured a special 65th-anniversary edition cover featuring Taraji P. Henson, Samuel L. Jackson, Usher and Mary J. Blige.
+In November 2010, Ebony featured a special 65th-anniversary edition cover featuring Taraji P. Henson, Samuel L. Jackson, Usher and Mary J. Blige.
 The issue included eight cover recreations from historic and iconic previous covers of Ebony.
 Blair Underwood posed inside, as did Omar Epps and Jurnee Smollett.
 National Public Radio marked this anniversary edition as the beginning of redesign of Ebony.
-Former White House social secretary Desiree Rogers, of the Obama administration, had become the chief executive officer of the magazine.
+Former White House social secretary Desiree Rogers, of the Obama administration, had become the chief executive officer.

 Ownership

-In 2016, Johnson Publishing Company sold the magazine along with Jet to private equity firm Clear View Group.
-In May 2017, the editorial staff for the magazine moved from Chicago to Los Angeles along with the editorial staff for Jet magazine.
-In December 2020, the magazine and its sister publication Jet were purchased for $14 million by Junior Bridgeman.
+In 2016, Johnson Publishing Company sold Ebony along with Jet to private equity firm Clear View Group.
+In May 2017, the editorial staff moved from Chicago to Los Angeles along with the editorial staff for Jet magazine.
+In December 2020, Ebony and its sister publication Jet were purchased for $14 million by Junior Bridgeman.

 Ensuing financial difficulties

 In July 2019, three months after Johnson Publishing Company filed for Chapter 7 Bankruptcy liquidation, it sold its historic photo archives including the prints and negatives to a consortium of foundations to be made available to the public.
-After suspending the print edition of the magazine in May 2019, Clear View Group and Ebony Media Operations laid off the majority of the editing staff in June 2019.
+After suspending the print edition in May 2019, Clear View Group and Ebony Media Operations laid off the majority of the editing staff in June 2019.